PowerShell/Community-Blog/README.md

 We welcome comments  - but keep them classy.

 3. You may want to contribute to the development of blog posts.
-You are welcome to create new posts, or help review content submissions.
+You are welcome to create new posts, file issues, or help review content submissions.
 And should you find an error, feel free to []file a GitHub issue](https://github.com/PowerShell/Community-Blog/issues).
 If there is a specific question you feel might make a good blog post, also file an issue.